tardis-sn/tardis/docs/installation.rst

 .. warning::
     TARDIS only works on 64-bit python installations.

-TARDIS has the following requirements:

-.. include:: ../conda-requirements
-    :literal:

-Most of these requirements are easy to install using package managers like OS X's macports or linux package managers or using the Anaconda python distribution.
+The requirements for running TARDIS are easy to install using package managers like OS X's macports or Linux package managers or using the Anaconda python distribution.

+You can see a list of all the requirements of TARDIS in the `environment definition file <https://raw.githubusercontent.com/tardis-sn/tardis/master/tardis_env27.yml>`_.

 TARDIS is using astropy's excellent installation helpers and thus uses similar instructions to astropy.